ping-cash/ping-cash/README.md

 - 3rd Week: $ 0.010

 ## Tokenomics
 SCH is designed to be a disinflationary token.
 Every month 25% of the profits will be used for buying back the tokens for burning.
+Buy back / burning process will keep proceeding until Max Supply drops down to 200,000,000.

 ## Revenue Model
 Transfer (Deposit / Withdrawal) fees.
 Fees will be discounted when they are paid by SCH.